How to Watch

 If you have no audio, check to see if SAP has been selected.
 The main audio channel will be in mono if you select to listen to through SAP.

-Austin PBS, KLRU-TV offers a variety of programs with closed captions for deaf or hearing-impaired viewers.
+Austin PBS offers a variety of programs with closed captions for deaf or hearing-impaired viewers.
 Besides serving hearing-impaired viewers, programs with closed captions are also used to teach literacy.

 To select the Closed Caption on your television, consult the owner’s manual of your television to find out how to turn them on.
 Generally, the Closed Caption is either a button on your remote labeled “CC” or a menu-accessed programming function.